 Second, it’s designed to contour to your body thoroughly for remarkable support: It’s only six inches high but made entirely of memory foam.
 This makes the mattress a great choice for topping a denser base you already have, or just making sure that your limited space is as comfortable as possible.
 It also comes with a deluxe mattress cover that feels great on top.
 If you’re looking for another comfortable option, check out the Serenia 8 inch Memory Foam RV Mattress, which comes in a variety of sizes, from the Short Queen which measures 60 x 75 inches to the Regular Queen that’s 60 x 80 inches.
 This is a CentiPUR-US certified product so you’ll know you’re getting the best quality for the best price with this product.
 Add a mattress topper as well if you’re looking for even more comfort.
 While outfitting your RV, consider the best RV solar panels as well, so you can power your devices.

 Award: Best Medium Firm

 Those looking for a little more stability and a deeper mattress for more comfort will love this 8-inch queen model.
-It’s a medium-firm mattress that uses a hybrid design of inner springs and foam support, plus a layer of memory foam on top for comfortable and coolness.
+It’s a medium-firm mattress that uses a hybrid design of inner springs and foam support, plus a layer of memory foam on top for comfort and coolness.
 Those who like the feel of traditional mattresses will find this a great substitute for their RV travels.

 Of course, even a hybrid spring mattress raises questions about shipping and installation, especially in small RV spaces.
-That’s why this mattress is still designed to be rolled and shipping in compact form.
+That’s why this mattress is still designed to be rolled and shipped in compact form.
 Take the box in before you open it up, and the mattress will easily expand for quick installation!
 To keep the air as clean as this mattress is comfy, you’ll also want the best cabin air filter for your RV.